Vortitron/energy-sensor-generator/README.md

 - **HACS Ready**: Easily installed via the Home Assistant Community Store (HACS).

 ## How It Works
 The `energy_sensor_generator` integration simplifies energy monitoring by creating kWh sensors for devices like Tuya smart plugs that report power in Watts.
-Here’s a detailed breakdown of its operation:
+Here's a detailed breakdown of its operation:

 1. **Power Sensor Detection**:
    - The integration scans the Home Assistant entity registry for sensors with `unit_of_measurement: W` and `device_class: power` (e.g., `sensor.plug_1_power`).